WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 > #### Supremacy Evolution
 > A felguard in service to a demonologist evolves into a fel lord at 14th level.
 Its skin turns gray and it increases in size, wielding a massively oversized axe.
 It gains the following benefits:
 > - Its size increases to Large, causing its Legion Axe attack to deal an extra die of damage and have a range of 10 feet.
 > - As an action it can slam its weapon into the ground, causing it to buckle.
-Treat this as though the felguard cast *earth tremor* as a 2nd level spell using your warlock spell save DC.
+Treat this as though it cast *earth tremor* as a 2nd level spell using your warlock spell save DC.
-> - As an action, the felguard can make a single attack roll targeting any number of creatures within 10 feet.
-Roll damage for each creature that the attack roll would hit.
+> - As an action, it can make a single attack roll targeting any number of creatures within 10 feet.
+Roll damage for a Legion Axe attack for each creature that the attack roll would hit.

 <img src='https://www.gmbinder.com/images/DCctq70.jpg' style='position:absolute; bottom:-200px; right:0px; width:800px' />
 <img src='https://www.gmbinder.com/images/3e9S91s.png' style='position:absolute; top:-220px; right:0px; width:900px' />

+sksksksks
+- **sks:** skkkkkkks fjafjaf fjfjfj fjfjfjf fjfjfjf fjfjfjf fjjfjf fj

 <div class='footnote'>APPENDIX C | DEMON COMPANIONS</div>